4 min read

 The overall effect of this is to heavily cant the cost effectiveness balance toward large boxes for mature big data applications relative to early efforts.
 This goes well beyond the expectations that you would gain from early applications.

-MapR-FS also allows you to control where data resides in a cluster.
+MapR XD also allows you to control where data resides in a cluster.
 This allows you to build clusters with different kinds of machines.
 You might, for instance, have 20% of the nodes in a cluster have very deep storage with the remainder being used much more for compute intensive tasks.
 Obviously, in such a cluster you would like to make sure that archival, low access-rate data is what goes onto the deep storage nodes and hot data is spread around more evenly.
-MapR-FS provides this capability natively by allowing volumes to be restricted to particular nodes.
+MapR XD provides this capability natively by allowing volumes to be restricted to particular nodes.

 Overall, it is very important to consider the entire design space when you start to build a production cluster.
 You should consider whether your workload characteristics will change beyond prototyping scale and whether you might be able to take advantage of substantial savings by using large nodes.